WebPraktikos/tailwindcss-rich-docs/README.md

 **Important: Still at an early stage of development and not ready for use.**

-This is a Tailwind CSS plugin that adds styles to the row HTML code intended for documentation type of content.
+This is a Tailwind CSS plugin that adds documentation page styles to the row HTML code.

 [Demo](https://tailwindcss-rich-docs.netlify.com/)

 **How to use it?**
-Add class `rich-docs` to the element which wraps all the HTML raw code that that this plugin should styles.
+Add the `rich-docs` class to the element which wraps raw HTML code.

-**How to use the same font as in demo site?**
+**How to use the same font as on the demo site?**
 Add the following code to the `<head>` HTML element:

 ```html